-Currently, the only treatment for coeliac disease is lifelong adherence to a strict gluten-free diet.
-Strict adherence to a gluten-free diet is challenging, with recent reports suggesting that adherence rates range from 42% to 91%.
-The present study aimed to: (i) identify motives for adhering to a gluten-free diet and (ii) explore factors implicated in adherence and non-adherence behaviour in terms of accidental and purposeful gluten consumption among adults with coeliac disease.
+Motives for adherence to a gluten-free diet: a qualitative investigation involving adults with coeliac disease Dowd et al., JHND 2014; 27(6): 542-549 Background Currently, the only treatment for coeliac disease is lifelong adherence to a strict gluten-free diet.
+Strict adherence to a gluten-free diet is challenging, with recent reports suggesting that adherence rates range from 42% … Continue reading My Editor’s Pick for December

 Issue 28:6 for December is now available online.

 I will be attending the BDA Research Symposium on the 3rd December to man the editorial desk.
 JHND intends to publish all of the abstracts from the meeting in one of the early 2015 issues.
 All abstracts have now been edited to ensure a consistent style and length.
 Authors attending the meeting are requested to … Continue reading BDA Research Symposium

 Building bridges in dietary counselling: an exploratory study examining the usefulness of wellness and wellbeing concepts McMahon et al., JHND Early View Background Over the last decade, professional discourse around health ownership has been evolving to recognise an individually-driven wellness/wellbeing approach.
 Concurrently, dietetic competencies have changed to include client-centred counselling incorporating individual client's perspectives within dietary … Continue reading Client-centered dietetic counselling